 Southern California Home Sales

-❱ Pending home sales—an indicator of future closings—rose more than 10% from the prior quarter, suggesting that sales activity in the spring may pick back up.
+❱ Pending home sales, which are an indicator of future closings, were 25.4% higher than in the fourth quarter, suggesting that sales activity in the second quarter of this year may pick up.

 Southern California Home Prices